 Hull city centre accommodation

 There are several hotels located in Hull city center, and you can book your stay through this bespoke Visit Hull & East Yorkshire website.

 University of Hull Campus access

 All University of Hull campus venues are wheelchair accessible.
 DisabledGo provides detailed guided for all campus buildings here.
-There are a number of disabled parking spots on campus, which will be allocated on a first come first serve basis.
+There are a number of disabled parking spots on campus, which will be available on a first come, first served basis.

 Hull city centre accessibility

 The majority of city centre venues are wheelchair accessible.
 Please refer to each venue’s weblink for more details.

 We endeavor for the Festival to be fully accessible but, due to the nature of some event activities, this may not always be possible.
 Any activities or events that are not accessible will be clearly noted under that event’s description.